Sliding Scale Of Idealism Versus Cynicism / Comic Books

 The name Garth Ennis is synonymous with the word "ExtremeCynicism".
 Partially due to Garth Ennis' complete aversion towards superheroes, he enjoys creating works that are dark and brutal.

-The two current Transformers comic series, More Than Meets The Eye and Robots In Disguise, are sister series set in the same universe but fall on completely opposite sides of the scale.
+More Than Meets The Eye and Robots In Disguise, two Transformers comic series, are sister series set in the same universe but fall on completely opposite sides of the scale.
 More Than Meets The Eye is very idealistic with funny characters, an emphasis on action and humor, heartwarming moments, and heroes (and sometimes even villains) who do heroic things.
 Robots In Disguise, on the other hand, is quite cynical with Fantastic Racism, heroes who sometimes do or consider doing terrible things in the name of the greater good, and truly heroic characters like being shoved aside or having no real impact.
 Both series also have idealistic or cynical characters added to the main cast (MTMTE has Tragic Hero and Jerkass Whirl and the constantly miserable Crankcase alongside idealistic characters; RID has Metalhawk who sees the best in everyone, lovable Mad Scientist Wheeljack, and Big Good Optimus Prime alongside mostly cynical characters).